antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

-# EXAMPLE 1 Simulation in the Mediterranean
-## from EFSM20 services
+# Example 2 – Mediterranean Simulation (EFSM20)

 In this brief guide, a practical example to run a pyANTI-FASc application is shown.
 In this example, a set of slip distributions simulating an earthquake offshore Sicily, southern Italy, is generated.
 The test-case shown in this example is also run through the Jupyter Notebook [antifasc_main_Ex2.ipynb](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main_Ex2.ipynb).

+## Goal of this example

+This example demonstrates how to generate stochastic slip distributions for an offshore Sicily fault system using EFSM20 mesh data and the Hazard application mode.

 ***DISCLAIMER:***
+> ⚠️ **Performance note**
-This Jupyter Notebook is intended to help users understand how the code works, as it includes intermediate plots illustrating key steps such as barycenter selection and rupture area computation.
-However, it significantly increases the overall runtime compared to running the equivalent Python script [antifasc_main.py](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.py).
+> This notebook includes intermediate plots to illustrate key steps (e.g., barycenter selection and rupture area computation), but it is significantly slower than running the equivalent Python script [antifasc_main.py](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.py).

 # 1 - Mesh